Why are auto insurance rates rising?

-Insurance price changes based on things outside of your control
+Insurance prices can change based on things you don’t control

-Essentially, insurance is a group of people sharing a pool of money, so if a covered loss happens to any of them, they’re covered.
-Due to the unpredictable nature of car accidents, repair costs and other events, sometimes you pay more into the pool than you get out.
-Other times you take out more than you’ve put in.
+Insurance is actually a simple concept to understand.
+A group of people pool their money so that if a covered loss occurs to any member, they have protection.
+The unpredictable nature of car accidents and repair costs means sometimes you might pay more into the pool than you get out, and other times you withdraw more than you've contributed.

-It’s important to remember that with most insurers, in order to remain sustainable and provide you with a competitive, variable-rate opportunity, they may need to adjust rates as the cost of doing business has increased along with an increase in claims costs.
+Insurance companies increase rates to ensure there's enough money in the pool when you need it.
+It’s important to remember that with most insurers, in order to remain sustainable and provide you with a competitive, variable-rate opportunity, they may need to adjust rates as the cost of doing business increases along with a rise in claims costs.

 Built-in navigation